neo-chem-synth-wave/literature/literature/1995/19950101_satoh_h_and_funatsu_k.md

 SOPHIA, a Knowledge Base-Guided Reaction Prediction System - Utilization of a Knowledge Base Derived From a Reaction Database

 **Authors:**
-Satoh, K. and Funatsu, K.
+Satoh, H. and Funatsu, K.

 **Publication Date:**
 1995/01/01